Maryland House of Delegates

-The Maryland House of Delegates is the lower house of the legislature of the State of Maryland.
+The Maryland House of Delegates is the lower house of the legislature of the U.S. state of Maryland.
 It consists of 141 delegates elected from 47 districts.
-The House of Delegates Chamber is in the Maryland State House on State Circle in Annapolis, the state capital.
-The State House also houses the Maryland State Senate Chamber and the offices of the Governor and Lieutenant Governor of the State of Maryland.
+The House of Delegates Chamber is in the Maryland State House on State Circle in Annapolis.
+The State House also houses the Maryland State Senate and the offices of the Governor and Lieutenant Governor of the State of Maryland.
 Each delegate has offices in Annapolis, in the nearby Casper R. Taylor Jr. House Office Building.

-History of Maryland House of Delegates
+History

-17th century origins
+17th century

-The Maryland House of Delegates originated as the Lower House of the General Assembly of the Province of Maryland in 1650, during the time when it was an English colony, when the Assembly (legislature) became a bicameral body.
+The Maryland House of Delegates originated as the Lower House of the General Assembly of the Province of Maryland in 1650, when it was an English colony, when the Assembly (legislature) became a bicameral body.
 The Lower House often fought with the Upper House for political influence in the colony.
 The Upper House consisted of the Governor and his Council, all personally appointed by Lord Baltimore and Proprietor of the Province, and thus tended to protect his interests in Maryland.
 Conversely, the Lower House tended to push for political change in the colony, claiming to be the true elected representatives of the people.

 In this context, the Lower House continually fought for more power by asserting exclusive rights in certain legislative areas, such as levying taxes and originating money bills.
 This reflected similar attitudes in the other colonies on the East Coast of North America with the beginnings and growth of representative government during the 17th century, as each province's representatives constantly agitated for more rights, powers, and respect from the Proprietors, Governors, and even the King and Parliament in London.

 The Governor also had some measure of control over the Lower House in the late seventeenth century.
 Despite the fact that each county was entitled to elect four delegates, the governor selected only two of these to sit in the Lower House.
 This enabled the Governor to control the Lower House's membership.

 In 1689, the transfer of Maryland from a proprietary colony to a royal colony temporarily quieted the disputes between the Lower House and the Governor and Council.
 Appointed by the crown, the royal governors allowed the Lower House substantial latitude with its legislative agenda.
 The first General Assembly under Royal Authority, in 1692, passed 85 acts in a single session.
 The Lower House immediately acted to remove the Governor's influence over the election of delegates.
 Now, elected delegates could attend the session without the need for a special writ from the Governor.
 At the same time, standing or continuing committees were established.
 These eliminated the Lower House's reliance on ad hoc committees and created the first modern legislature in Maryland.
 During this period, the Lower House became known as the "House of Delegates".